Jennie, tell us about our new MRI scanner and why it’s safe high-rise crane delivery into our new hospital was so important?

 Cardiac MRI is specialist work and our radiography team are really looking forward to working with this latest technology.
-Not all hospitals are able to offer this.

 It’s also the first 1.5T MRI system with BioMatrix Technology, which means the scanner automatically adjusts to each patient.
 This personalisation allows us to scan with greater precision for each patient.

 Some people feel anxious about having an MRI scan, does our new model help them?

 We are a very supportive and understanding team of imaging specialists, so we'll ensure we provide extra care to anyone who's worried about enclosed spaces.

 Our MRI scanner is a wide bore magnet, which means it’s not as claustrophobic as other MRI scanners.
 This reassures patients who have a fear of enclosed spaces.

 We've also invested in the design of our MRI scanning room because we want people to feel comfortable when they come in for scan.
 We have mood lighting in the ceiling, dimmable lighting and cloud visual landscapes to make people feel more at ease.

 An MRI scan can take 30 mins to an hour, depending on what the patient is having done.
 Our radiographers want to use the latest technology, and our new MRI scanner is more precise for our clinicians so there are fewer rescans needed.

 Getting an MRI scan is safe and doesn't involve any exposure to radiation.
 There are no known side effects related to MRI scans, however as it does involve exposure to a strong magnetic field.
 For this reason, all patients will complete a safety questionnaire before their scan which is assessed by our specialist team.